brnsampson/optional/README.md

 ## What?

 Have you ever needed to represent "something or nothing"?
-It's common in go to use a pointer for this.
+It's common in go to use a pointer for this, but in some situations that can add complexity or is otherwise undesirable.

 This package aims to provide an alternative, which is the "Optional".
 An Optional puts another type in a box which can either be "Some" or "None".
 That, and a small handful of methods to interact with the inner value, is pretty much it.